robaone/source-pub/docs/technical_plans/0001-practical-email-management/practical-email-management.md

 ### Google App Script only works with Gmail

-This implementation may be useful for those who are not using Gmail but this implementation will only work with Gmail.
+This implementation will only work with Gmail.

 #### Technical Risk Mitigation Strategies